gisisfun/map_polygons/README.md

 Run these ETL scripts in this order:

-### Table Summary of processing files and components
+### Table Summary of processing files and components for area weighted output

 | Process               | Path        | File              | VRT File           | SQL File           |
 | --------------------- |:-----------:| -----------------:|-------------------:|-------------------:|